jmhsi/lendingclub/README.md

 # Notes about the csvs/data
 1) Even though LC only issues loasn A1-D5, they still internally have A1 - G3/5 in the loan info.
 I checked the interest rates and grades with the information at https://www.lendingclub.com/foliofn/rateDetail.action

+# Strange loans are separated out after all cleaning steps

 # Git Tags
 Various git tags for navigating between datasets and dev/full datasets datav0.0.0 <- model/scorer.dataprocessingtype.raw_data_csvs?
 Each redownload of new data, increment rightmost #?